 Request for Applications (RFA)

-UD’s NSF I-Corps Sites training program consists of a series of five workshop sessions aimed at introducing teams to lean startup methodology and guiding them through the initial phase of customer discovery research – problem, customer, and value proposition validation.
-Training sessions involve extensive hands-on work by team members; therefore, all members are expected to plan to attend the training sessions, which are scheduled for the same day/evening of the week for five consecutive weeks.
+UD’s NSF I-Corps Sites training program consists of a series of four/five workshop sessions aimed at introducing teams to lean startup methodology and guiding them through the initial phase of customer discovery research – problem, customer, and value proposition validation.
+Training sessions involve extensive hands-on work by team members; therefore, all members are expected to plan to attend the training sessions.

 $3,000 awards are granted to support team-based customer discovery research aimed at investigating the commercial viability of a product idea or a specific market application of a novel process, device, or other technology.
 Award funding can be used to support any expenses related to customer discovery research, including prototyping costs.
 Legal expenses are not permitted.
 Teams will have a period of up to 3 months to spend their awards, beginning on the date of their first training session.